Augmented Reality Smart Glasses will enable the energy transition required for the move to a low carbon economy

-The increased deployment of controls and monitoring equipment is playing a major part in facilitating energy efficiency projects and improving the performance of the manufacturing industry in Ireland.
-The shortage of technical staff to install and maintain this equipment is a big risk however as incorrectly operating controls cause big problems and broken metering reduce the credibility of these projects.
-Augmented Reality glasses based systems allow less experienced technical staff to have access to the information they need to get the job done as well as allowing more experienced staff to see what they are seeing and help them troubleshoot problems remotely.
+The increased deployment of clean tech, controls and monitoring equipment, and energy efficiency projects is playing a major part in facilitating the Energy Transition, IOT, Smart Manufacturing and improving the performance of the manufacturing industry in Ireland.
+The shortage of technical staff to install and maintain this equipment is a big risk however as incorrectly operating controls and broken metering reduce the credibility of these projects and waste more energy than before.
+Augmented Reality Smart Glasses based systems allow technical staff to have access to the information they need to get the job done as well as allowing more experienced staff to see what they are seeing and help them troubleshoot problems remotely.

 About Patrick Liddy: